Safa Khan, Ph.D.

 Reviewing Courses Using the QLT Instrument – California State University, Quality Assurance (February, 2018)

-- 1 month long course, 15 hours per week
+- Engaged in a 1 month long course, 15 hours per week.

-- Experience with the QLT instrument and how to use objective-based examples to support reviewing and informing blended-online courses.
+- Gained experience with the QLT instrument and how to use objective-based examples to support reviewing and informing blended-online courses.

-- Hands-on experiences using the QLT objectives to rate elements of a sample course, learning how to write helpful recommendations, and discussing examples of setting up a peer-review process on their campus.
+- Used the QLT objectives to rate elements of a sample course, learning how to write helpful recommendations, and discussing examples of setting up a peer-review process on their campus.

 Improving Your Online Course – California State University, Quality Assurance (March, 2018)

-- 1 month long course, 10 hours per week
+- Engaged in a 1 month long course, 10 hours per week.

-- Explores the QM Rubric and provides a framework to improve the quality of online and blended courses.
+- Explored the QM Rubric and used a framework to improve the quality of online and blended courses.

-- Use the QM Rubric to review courses and develop a course improvement plan.
+- Used the QM Rubric to review courses and develop a course improvement plan.